 I kept this behavior in mind as I proceeded, and this weekend’s antics with my daughter settled it for me.

 I know that pathologizing people isn’t necessarily the way to go, but it helps me get a proper handle on how to adjust my expectations and behaviors.
 It helps me think in terms of what I can expect from someone in terms of personal safety, too.
+It also helps me organize a better narrative around our past interactions.
+When I look back over our relationship, I can see that I wasn’t interacting with his true self but rather his disorder.

 Mirroring behaviors are not discussed enough in the context of personality disorders particularly if you are in a relationship with someone who is engaging in them.
 You may feel “creeped out” by them, and that’s legitimate.
 It is a bit alarming.
 Why is this even a thing?
 I found a very brave blog post written by a woman with borderline personality disorder who explains why she engages in mirroring behaviors: